 Literary works were selected to reveal “deep truths concerning the human mind and heart, as well as rich beauty, in the works of American literature that you’ll be reading in this course.”
 Course author Whit Jones further observes that “good literature sometimes needs to shake us up, convict us, make us think hard, and trouble our sleep a bit if it is to help us grow” (p.13).

-To that end, the course includes, in addition to the works listed above, others such as “Myths of the Cherokee: How the World Was Made,” “Sinners in the Hands of an Angry God,” “The Declaration of Independence,” The Deerslayer, excerpts from Thoreau’s Walden and “Civil Disobedience,” four poems by Edgar Allen Poe, “The Secret Life of Walter Mitty,” Flannery O’Connor’s “Revelation,” and three poems by Langston Hughes.
+To that end, the course includes, in addition to the works listed above, others such as “Myths of the Cherokee: How the World Was Made;” “Sinners in the Hands of an Angry God;” “The Declaration of Independence;” excerpts from James Fenimore Cooper's The Deerslayer, Thoreau’s Walden, and Thoreau's “Civil Disobedience;” four poems by Edgar Allen Poe; “The Secret Life of Walter Mitty;” Flannery O’Connor’s “Revelation;” and three poems by Langston Hughes.

 The lengthier literary works within the book are each followed by their own sets of questions.
 Some works, such as two poems by John Greenleaf Whittier, are presented one after the other, followed by a single group of questions.
 Questions generally begin at a more concrete level dealing with comprehension and simple interpretation.
 They gradually shift to higher levels of thought.

-The Student Notebook has a test for each of the 18 chapters in the course.
-Chapter tests have short-response questions, a short-essay question, and a lengthy essay question.
+The Book Extras include a test for each of the 18 chapters in the course.
+Chapter tests have short-response questions, a short essay question, and a lengthy essay question.

 In addition, students will write two 1500- to 2000-word literary interpretation papers for the course.
-These are assigned in conjunction with two of the course’s readings, Nathaniel Hawthorne’s “The Birthmark” and Robert Frost’s “Mending Wall.”
-Extensive instructions in the Student Notebook walk students through the process.
-Note that these essay assignments show up only in the Student Notebook beginning respectively on pages 238 and 546, so they might be easy for parents or teachers to overlook.
+These are assigned in conjunction with two of the course’s readings, Herman Melville’s “Bartleby, the Scrivener” and Robert Frost’s “Mending Wall.”
+Extensive instructions in the Book Extras walk students through the writing process.
+Note that these essay assignments are alluded to in the textbook's introduction and are included in the lesson plans, but they are not mentioned in the textbook and might be easy for parents or teachers to overlook.

 As you might have guessed, the course requires a great deal of reading and writing.
 Parents or teachers are free to skip some of the literary works or some of the questions.
 They might also use some questions for discussion rather than requiring written responses.
 However, questions sometimes build upon one another or provide critical learning elements.
 Jones suggests that if you need to skip written responses to some questions, you might have students read through those questions as well as their answers in the answer key so that they don’t miss anything critical.

-Parents or teachers as well as students should read the introduction in the student text.
-Parents or teachers need to also read the “Note to the Parent/Teacher” at the beginning of the Student Notebook.
+Parents or teachers as well as students should read the introduction in the student textbook.
+Parents or teachers need to also read the “Note to Parents and Teachers” at the beginning of the Weekly Lesson Plans in Book Extras.

-The code for accessing the answer key near the front of each book is also visible to students, although they might not have access to the Apologia account through which they can access it.
+The code for accessing the answer key (found within the introductory text) is also visible to students, although they might not have access to the Apologia account through which they can access it.
 I would not be very concerned about this since most questions require sentences or paragraphs that cannot be copied directly from the answer key without revealing obvious plagiarism.

 Summary